 Medical Therapy for Colorectal Cancer

 While surgery and radiation focus directly on treating the bowel or pelvic area, medication is often recommended to improve cure rates.
 A medical oncologist will evaluate you and determine what medications may be most helpful.

 Chemotherapy is a kind of medication that can destroy cancer cells by different methods.
-Often, two or more drugs may be combined for the best results.
-The dose and schedule for treatment varies, as some chemotherapy may be every few weeks and in some cases, it’s given daily.
+Often, two, or more drugs may be combined for the best results.
+The dose and schedule for treatment varies, as some chemotherapy may be every few weeks and in other cases, it’s given daily.
 It also differs depending upon whether it’s colon or anal cancer.
 For more details about these drugs, ask your medical oncologist what may be best for you.